 World Class Attractions & Fun Things to Do for the Whole Family

 Puerto Rico offers activities and things to do for just about every type of traveler.
-There’s a plethora of activities and professionally guided tours for nature lovers, adventure seekers, eco travelers, history buffs, golf enthusiasts, and families with small children.
+There’s a plethora of things to do and points of interest for nature lovers, adventure seekers, eco travelers, history buffs, golf enthusiasts, and families with small children.
 If you’re serious about scuba diving, fishing, golfing and surfing…Puerto Rico won’t disappoint.

 Travel to Puerto Rico

 No Passport Required for US Citizens

 With so many flights available from major cities in the USA and other major cities around the globe, getting here is hassle free.
 Puerto Rico (aka “PR”) is a U.S. territory, making it convenient for US Citizens to have an easy getaway with no passport required.
 The islands’ unique attractions and warm culture offers travelers extraordinary experiences without all the hassles of traveling to far away places.
 Getting to PR Guide

 Travel to the Offshore Islands